btmills/CLINQ/readme.md

 Get the record stored in the first and only node of a linked list.
 Errors (returns NULL) if the list does not have exactly one node.

+* head: Pointer to the first node in a linked list
+* returns: Pointer to the record stored in the first and only element of the list, or NULL if length is not exactly 1.

 ### Where

 	struct node* ll_where(struct node* head, bool (*fn)(unsigned int, void*, void*), void* term);

 Create a new linked list of nodes containing only the nodes of a first linked list whose contents satisfy a certain condition.

-*head: Pointer to the first node in a linked list
+* head: Pointer to the first node in a linked list
-*fn: Pointer to a function accepting three arguments (this index of the node in the list, a pointer to the record in the node, and a pointer to the search term to test against) that returns true whenever the record matches the search term
+* fn: Pointer to a function accepting three arguments (this index of the node in the list, a pointer to the record in the node, and a pointer to the search term to test against) that returns true whenever the record matches the search term
-*term: Pointer to the search term to pass to fn *returns: New linked list containing only those elements in the original for which fn returned true
+* term: Pointer to the search term to pass to fn
+* returns: New linked list containing only those elements in the original for which fn returned true